TL;DR

 - Direct Insurers: These are companies like Aviva, Legal & General, or Royal London when you approach them directly.
 They can only sell and advise on their own suite of products.
 Their goal is to sell you their policy.

-- Independent Brokers (like us at WeCovr): We are not tied to any single insurer.
+- regulated Brokers (like us at WeCovr): We are not tied to any single insurer.
 We work for you, the client.
 Our role is to scan the entire UK protection market, comparing policies from dozens of insurers to find the most suitable and cost-effective solution for your specific needs.
 Our goal is to find you a strong fit for your needs.

 - 24/7 Virtual GP Service: Access to a GP via phone or video call, often with prescription delivery.